cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ### Running a query with operators

-In this example, the $eq (equal) and $gt (greater than) operators are used to search for documents that contain the last name `Greene` who are older than 30 years.
+In this example, the $eq (equal) and $gt (greater than) operators are used to search for documents that contain the last name `Greene` and an age that is greater `30`.

 ```json